cjhnbls/pipelinedb-doc-cn/aggregates.rst

 Since PipelineDB can incrementally update aggregate values, it has the capability to combine existing aggregates using more information than simply their current raw values.
 For example, combining multiple averages isn't simply a matter of taking the average of the averages.
 Their weights must be taken into account.

 For this type of operation, PipelineDB exposes the special **combine** aggregate.
-It's description is as follows:
+Its description is as follows:

 **combine ( aggregate column )**